bhk/scam/libraries.md

 ##### `(dir PATHS)`

-Get the directory of each file in PATHS.
+Get the directory of each file path in word list PATHS.

     (dir "a/b c")  -->  "a/ ./"

-See also `notdir`.
+See also: `notdir`, `path-dir`.

 ##### `(do-not-trace NAMES)`